Ghajar: Early history

+Ottoman tax registers from 1535 record the settlement as Ṭranja, a name preserved in local tradition and likely reflecting an older Aramaic or pre-Arabic form (citron).
+The later Arabic name al-Ghajar appears to be an ethnonym referring to the site’s non-Arab inhabitants rather than a continuation of the original place name, illustrating a case in which demographic labeling replaced an earlier toponym while elements of the older name survived in oral memory and archival sources.

 Control over Ghajar has changed hands many times.
 Three hundred years ago, the village was known as Taranjeh.
 It was renamed Ghajar under the rule of the Ottoman Empire, when the land was allegedly seized from the "villagers" by Kurds and forcibly sold.
 According to "local" legend, the Kurdish governor of Ghajar tried to ride his horse onto the tomb of a local holy man, Sheikh al-Arba'in.
 The horse refused and the following day a fire broke out, destroying the governor's shield and sword.
 The Kurds fled and quickly sold it back.